-Docker is the most popular open source light weight container platform.
-It is used to install and run any prepackaged applications especially for selenium grid automation test.
-You can easily add Node to your automation test grid with one line command.
-Start container is very fast and cost less resources.
-Please learn what docker is and how to setup and run it first by reading “Docker Overview” if you do not familiar with it.
-Then you can continue reading how to use it to setup automation test grid quickly and easily.
+Docker is the most popular open-source lightweight container platform.
+It is used to install and run any prepackaged applications especially for selenium grid automation tests.
+You can easily add docker Node to your automation test grid with one line command.
+Start a docker container is very fast and costs fewer resources.
+Please learn what Docker is and how to set up and run it first by reading “Docker Overview” if you do not familiar with it.
+Then you can continue reading how to use it to set up an automation test grid quickly and easily.

-Docker already provide a lot of packages that can install Hub, Chrome node and Firefox node etc. We can go to docker selenium repository to get the ones we need.
+- Docker already provides a lot of packages that can install Hub, Chrome node and Firefox node, etc. We can go to the docker selenium repository to get the ones we need.

-- Execute command “docker pull selenium/hub” to get selenium Hub from official repository.
+- Execute command “docker pull selenium/hub” to get selenium Hub from the official repository.

 - Execute command “docker run -d –name selenium-grid-hub selenium/hub” to start the Hub.

-If you can not access your web console now, that maybe port mapping issue, please read step 4, there is how to change the mapping port number.
+- If you can not access your web console now, that may be a port mapping issue, please read section 3 below, there is how to change the mapping port number.

-Run “docker ps -a” to list all the containers with it’s status.
+- Run “docker ps -a” to list all the containers with their status.

-Please notice the ip address, it is just the docker machine’s ip.
-When you start the terminal, the docker machine’s ip will be shown at the first line of text in green color.
+- Please note the IP address, it is just the docker machine’s IP.
+When you start the terminal, the docker machine’s IP will be shown at the first line of text in green color.

-- There is also a GUI program that can manage and change local port map.
-Click Kitematic icon in the desktop or startup menu.
+- There is also a GUI program that can manage and change the local port maps.
+Click the Kitematic icon in the desktop or startup menu.

-When Kitematic start up.
-Left panel is the list of containers, right panel is the detail information for each selected container.
+- When Kitematic startup.
+The left panel is the list of containers, the right panel is the detailed information for each selected container.

-2. Click Settings tab in the right panel.
+- Click the Settings tab on the right panel.

-2. Click “Hostname / Ports” tab in right panel.
+- Click the “Hostname / Ports” tab on the right panel.

 - Use “docker stop container_name” to stop a container.
-In below picture, there are two containers one is running and the other is stopped.
+In this example, there are two containers, one is running and the other is stopped.

 - Execute “docker pull selenium/node-chrome” to get a Chrome Node.